Review:

 Key Features

-- Experimentation with narrative techniques
+- Experimentation with narrative structure

 Pros